FairVision: Equitable Deep Learning for Eye Disease Screening via Fair Identity Scaling: Experimental Setup

-\subsection{Experimental Setup}
+\section{Experimental Setup}

-\textbf{Dataset Split}.
-For each of the AMD, DR, and glaucoma datasets, we have 10,000 samples from 10,000 subjects.
-We use 6,000, 1,000, and 3,000 subjects for training, validation, and testing.
-Random split is used for each model run.
+\textbf{Dataset Splits:} For each of the AMD, DR, and Glaucoma datasets, we have 10,000 samples from 10,000 subjects.
+We use 6,000, 1,000, and 3,000 samples for training, validation, and testing respectively and report the mean and standard deviation across 5 runs.

-\textbf{Method}.
-We use EfficientNet-B1 \cite{Tan_ICML_2019} as our backbone model for 2D fundus images, which is widely considered as one of the best backbone models for medical imaging tasks.
-We use a VGG-derived 3D model for 3D OCT scans, which also has been demonstrated to have robust performance \cite{simonyan2014very}.
-There are numerous fairness learning models available to test.
-Given the limited paper space, we carefully choose two SOTA models including the fair adversarial training (Adv)~\cite{beutel2017data} and the fair contrastive loss~\cite{wang2022fairness} (FSCL) for comparisons, which are recognized as the two most robustly performed fairness learning models.
-Since the FSCL model is based on image augmentation, we only use it with 2D fundus images as effective image augmentation strategies for 3D imaging data are largely unclear in the literature.
-We adhere to their official code repositories' standard experimental protocol and hyper-parameter choices.
+\textbf{Models:} We conduct a comprehensive evaluation of overall model performance and fairness across 5 different architectures encompassing both CNNs and transformers.
+Specifically, we leverage the ResNet50~\cite{he2016deep}, DenseNet121~\cite{huang2017densely}, and EfficientNet~\cite{tan2019efficientnet} CNNs and the ViT-B~\cite{dosovitskiy2020image} and Swin-B~\cite{liu2021swin} transformer architectures.
+For training via the 3D OCT B-Scans, we utilize a 3D ResNet model following \cite{Yang_JBHI_2021}.

+\textbf{Training Scheme:} The CNN models, \ie, ResNet50, DenseNet121, and EfficientNet are trained with a learning rate of 1e-4 for 10 epochs with a batch size of 6.
+Swin-B is trained with a learning rate of 1e-4 for 50 epochs using a batch size of 64.
+Lastly, for ViT-B, we follow the MAE~\cite{he2022masked} settings and train for 50 epochs with a layer decay = 0.55, weight decay = 0.01, drop path rate = 0.1, batch size = 64, and base learning rate = 5e-4.
+For training via the 3D OCT B-scans, we utilize a learning rate of 5e-5 for 50 epochs with a batch size of 2.
+AdamW~\cite{Loshchilov_ICLR_2019} is used as the optimization method for all models.

+For the proposed FIS, we set the fusion weight $c$ to 0.5.
+For the adversarial fair loss, we set $\lambda=0.2$ to ensure all loss terms align on a similar scale, and we maintain the default settings for other experimental aspects.
+For the pretraining of FSCL, we utilize the default hyper-parameters and experimental setups provided in \cite{wang2022fairness}.

-\textbf{Metrics}.
-To facilitate the model fairness assessment, we use both overall and group-wise AUCs to compare model performance.
-In addition, we will use traditional fairness metrics of DPD and DEOdds to assess model fairness.
+\textbf{Metrics:} To facilitate the model fairness assessment, we report overall AUC, equity-scaled AUC~\cite{Luo_TMI_2024}, as well as the group-wise AUCs across the protected attributes of race, gender, and ethnicity.
+In addition, we use traditional fairness metrics of DPD and DEOdds to assess model fairness.
 Furthermore, we propose to use our performance-scaled disparity (Mean and Max PSDs) scores to evaluate model fairness in the context of overall model performance.
+Specifically, they are defined as